Getting Started

 You: "Stormy.
 Thunder and lightning."

-You start writing in the editor.
+You start creating in the editor.
 Brinley is always available if you get stuck:

 You: "What should Elena notice first when she sees the Citadel?"